NishantJoshi00/nishantjoshi00.github.io/content/blog/2024-01-01-lingual-odyssey.md

 <br/>

 By the time I had completed admiring the horrific beauty of my code, the next imperative language was **COBOL**.
 I thought COBOL would be easy, and looking back, it probably was.
-The whole code looked more or less an essay, and of all the languages that I used, this had the most English in it.
-My guess is, it was used for documentation or for offloading work to interns.
+The whole code looked more or less like an essay, and of all the languages that I used, this had the most English in it.
+My guess is, it was used for documentation or offloading work to interns.

 <br/>